mmistakes/minimal-mistakes/_posts/2015-07-03-react-js-tutorial-with-play_scala_webjars.md

 **Note**: after changes in `build.sbt` or `plugins.sbt`, you most likely need to reload the project; the simplest way is to use the `reload` command from the sbt console.
 Otherwise, just close and rebuild the project from command line (that is, launch `activator` in the project folder and then `clean` and `compile`).

 Now we're all set to start following the Facebook tutorial.
 Create your own view in the `views` package or modify the existing `index.scala.html`.
-Whichever you choose, add the `react.js` and `JSXTransformer.js` libraries.
+Whichever you choose, add the `react.js` library.
 It should look like this:

 {% highlight html %}
 {% raw %}